mcholbrook/connect-four/README.md

-# Connect-Four
+# Connect Four

-This is a web version of a classic Connect-Four game.
+This is a web version of a classic Connect Four game.
 The goal is for the player to get four game pieces in a row, either horizontally, vertically, or diagonally.
 Whoever reaches this point first wins!

-Connect-four has a lot of nostalgia-value for me; I frequently played it with my four younger siblings growing up so I decided to build a web version and share it with them!
+Connect Four has a lot of nostalgia-value for me; I frequently played it with my four younger siblings growing up so I decided to build a web version and share it with them!

 ![Wireframe for connect four game](https://i.imgur.com/ksP6EAv.png)